chocolatey/docs/input/en-us/create/functions/install-chocolateypackage.md

 This is the 32 bit url to download the resource from.
 This resource can be used on 64 bit systems when a package has both a Url and Url64bit specified if a user passes `--forceX86`.
-If there is only a 64 bit url available, please remove do not use the paramter (only use Url64bit).
+If there is only a 64 bit url available, please remove do not use the parameter (only use Url64bit).
 Will fail on 32bit systems if missing or if a user attempts to force a 32 bit installation on a 64 bit system.